mguoth/Code-Samples/Software Framework - Simple Worfklow/Readme.md

 ## Extensibility
 Developers can also extend this framework about new step types in a very easy way.
-Every step type need to provide a model for step specific parameters ([workflow extensions model](Workflow.Extensions.Model) ) and step type implementation ([workflow extensions](Workflow.Extensions)), which inherits from abstract class `StepBase<TParam>` and that’s it.
+Every step type need to provide a model for step specific parameters ([workflow extensions model](Workflow.Extensions.Model) ) and step type implementation ([workflow extensions](Workflow.Extensions)).
+The implementation must inherit from abstract class `StepBase<TParam>` and must be decorated by `StepAttribute` to provide a string identifier which can be used in the step "Type" property from [workflow definition](#workflow-definition).

 Step specific parameters model: